shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 ### Fixing Issues

+Given that you have already forked the repository and set it up locally:

 1. **Find an Issue to Work On**:
    - Look for issues labeled `help wanted` or `good first issue` if you are a first-time contributor.